 - 1. Amortization is calculated using the straight-line method based on the estimated useful life of each asset.
 The municipality has the option of using hours of production where that method is more appropriate, for example assets in the Heavy Equipment and Aircraft categories. - 2.
 Land has an unlimited estimated useful life and should not be amortized. - 3.
 Amortization should be calculated based on the full cost of the capital asset.
 Where an assets expected residual value is expected to be significant in comparison to the asset's costs (20% or more), the amount would be deducted from the cost which calculating amortization. - 4.
-With the exception of the categories in the next paragraph, a full year's amortization should be recorded in the year of acquisition, construction or development and put into use, regardless of when this event occurs in the fiscal year. - 5.
-For Roads/streets construction, Roads/streets repaving, Bridges construction, Bridges upgrades, Culverts, Airports runways, Airports navigational aids, Roads/Streets other, Ferries vessels and towers and Ferries upgrades, amortization should begin in the year following the year in which the costs were incurred. - 6.
+A full year's amortization should be recorded in the year of acquisition, construction or development and put into use, regardless of when this event occurs in the fiscal year. - 5.
 No amortization should be recorded in the year an asset is disposed of.
-This does not apply to deemed disposals. - 7.
-No amortization should be recorded on which in progress or capital asset which have been removed from service but not yet disposed of.
+This does not apply to deemed disposals. - 6.
+No amortization should be recorded on which is in progress or capital assets which have been removed from service but not yet disposed of.